civboot/fngi/notes/spore.md

 A Jmp (Jump) involves:
 - Seting EP to the address
-  - If the address is 16bit then EP = CP+address
+  - If the address is 16bit then EP = MP+address
-  - If the address is 32bit then update CP to the new sector
+  - If the address is 32bit then update MP to the new module
 - Execution continues at new EP

-For all jumps, a jump of size=U8 will trap, U16 is interpreted as an offset from the sector, U32 is an absolute jump.
+For all jumps, a jump of size=U8 will trap, U16 is interpreted as an offset from the module, U32 is an absolute jump.

 The following Jump modes are possible:
 - 0 000 JZ: Jump to Immediate if store=zero
 - 1 001 CALL: Call an address
-  - pop ptr off of store, convert to APtr using CP if necessary.
+  - pop ptr off of store, convert to APtr using MP if necessary.
   - fetch 16bit growWs value at ptr.
   - grow WS by growWs.
-  - push `EP+INSTR_WIDTH` onto RS, including current CP and amount WS grew.
+  - push `EP+INSTR_WIDTH` onto RS, including current MP and amount WS grew.
   - jump to ptr+2 (skipping WS size)
 - 2 010 JST: Jump to STore.
 Consumes store.
 - 3 011 CNW: Call an address without a working stack update.
 Does not require